mbmccormick/mbmccormick.github.io/donate/index.md

 title: Donate
 ---

-Please wait while you are redirected to Paypal...
+Please wait while you are redirected to PayPal...

 <script type="text/javascript">